 Aspiring entrepreneurs are opening business every day only to see the business close soon after.
 Operating a business in this economy is difficult and challenging.
 There may be hope yet for that aspiring entrepreneur.

-Many people used to like resale shops because of the treasures they could find, however resale shopping has become a necessity in life for many families due to the economy.
+Many people used to like resale shops because of the treasures they could find, however resale shopping has become a necessity in life for many families due to the economy by Jason Hope.

 Resale shops offer the consumers any number of household details and wearable clothes for infants to women’s and men’s plus sizes.
 Clothing, pajamas, shoes, purses, all kinds of furniture and household items that people have no more use for and is in excellent condition find their way into resale shops.